woernerm/dynoselect/README.md

     `label` key is displayed to the user while the `value` key can be used for internal identifiers.
 Optionally, one can provide a `keywords` key to include alternative phrases that are included in the search but not displayed to the user.
-This is intended to improve the search tolerance so that the user can find an option even if synonyms are used.
+This is intended to improve the search tolerance so that users can find options even if synonyms are used.
 You may provide keywords either as a string or as a list of strings.
 For example, the option
     ```py
     {"value": "ocean", "label": "Ocean", "keywords": ["blue", "water"]}
     ```
-    allows to input _"water"_ to search for a color named _Ocean_ as shown below:
+    allows to input _"water"_ in order to search for the color _Ocean_ as shown below:

     <img src="data/keyword-search.jpg" height="300px">
 - `default_option`: The default option to select.
 By default, no option is selected.
-- `placeholder`: The placeholder text for the select component that is shown when no option is selected.
+- `placeholder`: The placeholder text that is shown when no option is selected.
 - `search_placeholder`: The placeholder text for the search input field.
-    size: Relative size of the component.
+- `size`: Relative size of the component.
 Allowed values are "1", "2", and "3".
 - `weight`: The weight of the text.
 Allowed values are "none", "light", "regular", "medium", and "bold".
-- `radius`: The radius of the select component.
+- `radius`: The edge radius of the component.
 Allowed values are "none", "small", "medium", "large", and "full".
-- `height`: The height of the select component.
+- `height`: The height of the component menu.
 Can be given as a CSS value like "10rem" or "100%".
-- `padding`: The padding around the border of the select component.
+- `padding`: The padding around the border of the select menu.
-- `indent`: The indentation of the select component.
-If align is chosen to be "center", the indentation is applied horizontally to both sides and therefore acts as padding.
-Otherwise, it is applied to one side only and works as normal indentation.
+- `indent`: The indentation of the select menu.
+If `align` is chosen to be "center", the indentation is applied horizontally to both sides and therefore acts as padding.
+Otherwise, it is applied to one side only and works as indentation.
 - `align`: The alignment of the options.
 Allowed values are "left", "center", and "right".
-- `create_option`: The option to create a new entry.
-If this option is None, the feature is deactivated.
+- `create_option`: The option dictionary to create a new entry.
+If `create_option` is None, the feature is deactivated.
 If the option is a dictionary, it determines the `value` and `label` of the create option.
-You may either provide a static text or refer to the currently entered search phrase by using "{}" as placeholder in the `label`.
+You may either provide a static text or refer to the current search phrase by using "{}" as placeholder in the `label`.
 For example:
     ```py
     dynoselect(